-Koh Samet, one of the island options closest to Bangkok, is compact but draws a steady stream of visitors throughout the year.
+Koh Samet — the tourist island closest to Bangkok — is small yet draws a steady stream of visitors throughout the year.
+Samet may not be the best of Thailand's many island options, but it certainly is convenient!

-Despite the easy accessibility from Thailand’s capital, development is lighter than expected because most of the island is situated within a national park.
-The national park designation and promise of swapping urban concrete for fresh air are too much to resist for travelers who don’t have enough time to hit islands farther south.
+Despite the comparatively easy accessibility from Thailand’s capital 125 miles away, development on Koh Samet is pleasantly lighter than expected.
+Most of the island is situated within a protected area.
+The national park designation and promise of swapping urban concrete for fresh air are too much to resist for travelers who don’t have enough time to hit islands farther south such as those in the Samui Archipelago.

-Although there is some evidence (bucket drinks and body paint parties) that Koh Samet was once an island that lured in backpacking travelers following the Banana Pancake Trail through Southeast Asia, price increases have filtered the crowd.
-Today, you’ll mostly find European families, locals on weekend getaways, and a small handful of budget travelers who are killing time before catching flights out of Bangkok.
+Although there is some evidence (bucket drinks and body paint smeared on walls) that Koh Samet once lured in backpacking travelers following the Banana Pancake Trail through Southeast Asia, price increases have filtered the crowd.
+Today, you’ll mostly find European families watching the fireshow at dinner.
+Locals come on weekend getaways, and the island always has a handful of budget travelers who are burning the last days before catching flights home from Bangkok.

 How to Get to Koh Samet

-You can also take a larger bus from Ekkamai, the eastern bus terminal in Bangkok.
+You can also take a larger bus from Ekamai, the eastern bus terminal in Bangkok.
 Buses depart every 90 minutes until 5 p.m.
-The ride takes around four hours, sometimes much longer, depending upon Bangkok’s infamously bad traffic.
+The ride takes around four hours, sometimes much longer, depending on traffic.

-Once in Ban Phe, take a 45-minute ferry over to the island; purchasing a return ticket is optional.
-If you already have a booking, some of the resorts run large speedboats that cut the travel time in half.
+Once in Ban Phe, take a 45-minute ferry over to the island.
+Purchasing a return ticket is optional and doesn't save anything.
+If you already have accommodation booked, some of the resorts run large speedboats that cut the travel time in half; check with them first.
 Although the ride is short, it can get rough in stormy conditions.

 Koh Samet National Park Fees